Quick Summary: Asana’s project management is straightforward and ‘out of the box’ best for teams who don’t have particular or unique ways of working.

 An example list of project details in Coda.
 This is totally user-determined.

-It's not possible to add custom attributes like these for projects in Monday.
+It's not possible to add custom attributes like these for projects in Asana.
 And in fact, the biggest problem with this is for teams who aren't tracking projects, but are tracking something else.
+We've worked with a major production studio that wanted to track assets used in production - but assets aren't projects in the Asana world, so they had to turn to Coda.
 If you had a large number of major features (stories) at a magazine, that have different attributes and sub-tasks, those aren't really "projects" in the traditional sense either.

 Conclusions for Project Management